Are you looking to get more followers on Instagram, but don’t know where to start?

 Use that data to optimize your posting schedule.

-Instagram also gives you insights into the age, gender, and location breakdown of your audience, which can be a starting point doing persona research.
+Instagram also gives you insights into your audience’s age, gender, and location breakdown, which can be a starting point for your customer persona research.

 Another way to be discovered by people who aren’t following you is to tag relevant accounts so that you show up in their tagged feed.

-If you own a fitness studio and you take a group shot after a Zumba class, tag every single one of those people in the photo.
-It will populate into all of their tagged feeds.
+If you own a fitness studio, you could take a group shot after a Body Pump class and tag every person in the photo.
+Then it’ll populate all their tagged feeds.

-Their followers (some of who likely have similar interests) will see the post, and discover your studio.
+Their followers will see the post and discover your studio.

-Your bio should be used to feature a call-to-action, branded hashtags, and a link, which is a big deal in the quest for new Instagram users.
+Your Insta bio should be used to feature branded hashtags, a link, and a call-to-action, which is crucial when looking for new Instagram users.

-It’s this section where users will discover who you or your brand are and whether they will follow you.
+This section lets users discover who you or your brand are and whether they will follow you.

-Don’t, however, plead, sound desperate, or come across as spammy.
+But don’t sound desperate or come across as spammy.

 You want to let users know who you are and why they should follow you.